o0dante0o/splunkFY25_FDSE/frontend/README.md

 ## Code Formatting

-Repo uses [prettier](https://github.com/prettier/prettier) to ensure consistent code formatting.
+Main uses [prettier](https://github.com/prettier/prettier) to ensure consistent code formatting.
 It is recommended to [add a prettier plugin to your editor/ide](https://github.com/prettier/prettier#editor-integration).